hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

    Type of input data used for the mask.

    :Strip:
-      Uses the grayscale representation of the image in a strip to affect the alpha of the current strip.
+      Use the grayscale representation of another strip to affect the alpha of the current strip.
    :Mask:
       Use a mask data-block to affect the alpha of the current strip.